ragnraok/AndroidRayTracing/README.md

 Known problems:

-- after about 1000 times samples, it may be occur some overfitting problems, may be because of the random function implemented in GLSL is not fully uniform distributionr
+- after about 1000 times samples, it may be occur some overfitting problems, may be because of the distribution of random function implemented in GLSL is not truly uniform

 TODO: